Ma-Vin/layer-generator/README.md

 ## Usage
-For usage the artifact ***de.ma_vin.util.layer.generator:extension-annotation*** is needed as dependency and ***de.ma_vin.util.layer.generator:layer-generator-plugin*** should be included as maven plugin.
+For usage the artifact ***de.ma_vin.util.layer.generator:extension-annotation*** is needed as dependency and ***de.ma_vin.util.layer.generator:generator-plugin*** should be included as maven plugin.
 See details at their readme markdowns.

 ### Annotation for Extension
 The implementation of the annotations to extend generated classes by custom code is located at [extension-annotation](/extension-annotation)
 ### Maven plugin
-The implementation of the maven plugin is located at [layer-generator-plugin](/layer-generator-plugin)
+The implementation of the maven plugin is located at [generator-plugin](/generator-plugin)
 ### Example
 An example of usage is shown at [layer-generator-sample](/layer-generator-sample)